oscarcosta/csc462boatsql/mysql/README.md

 `sudo systemctl enable mysqld`

+`sudo systemctl start mysqld`

 - Comment the line **#bind-address = 127.0.0.1** in the file */etc/mysql/mysql.conf.d/mysqld.cnf* to allow remote connections.

-Troubleshoot: Because it was created only one vm image for all 3 roles, the *mysqld* does not start.
+Troubleshoot 1: Because it was created only one vm image for all 3 roles, the *mysqld* does not start.
 To solve this problem, it is necessary to add the line **/etc/my.cnf r** in the file */etc/apparmor.d/usr.sbin.mysqld* and then udate the apparmor:

+Troubleshoot 2: Create the */var/run/mysqld* dir and change it ownership to *mysql:mysql*:

+`sudo mkdir /var/run/mysqld`
+`sudo chown mysql:mysql /var/run/mysqld`

 `sudo apparmor_parser -r /etc/apparmor.d/usr.sbin.mysqld`